arturopala/cross-scala.g8/README.md

  - Scalafmt formatter <https://scalameta.org/scalafmt/>
  - README generation using  <https://scalameta.org/mdoc/>
  - Site generation with <https://www.scala-sbt.org/sbt-site/>
- - Scaladoc publishing on Github Pages with <https://sbt-github-pages.kevinly.dev/>
+ - Scaladoc publishing on GitHub Pages with <https://sbt-github-pages.kevinly.dev/>
- - Github Actions for building, releasing, publishing and site generation.
+ - GitHub Actions for building, releasing, publishing, and site generation.

 How to create a new project based on the template?
 ---

-* Go to directory where you want to create the template
+* Go to the directory where you want to create the template
 * Decide your project name (the hardest part :))
 * Run the command